akash-network/docs/deploy/multi-tier-app.md

 #### Deployment

-Now that we have the SDL configured, lets deploy this application and see what happens.
+Now that we have the SDL configured, let's deploy this application and see what happens.
 A more detailed guide on this process can be found in the [Deploy an Application](../guides/deployment.md) guide.

 **Create the Deployment**